MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-linux.md

 7. To apply the changes, restart the DeployR server using option `2` from the main menu.

+<a name="#gridnodes"></a>
 ### Install DeployR Grid Nodes

 When you install the DeployR server, one local grid node is installed automatically for you.
 You can also point this default grid node to a remote location, customize its slot limit, and even add additional grid nodes to scale for increasing load.
-This option also assumes that you have already installed the main [DeployR server](#install-deployr-server).
+This option also assumes that you have already installed the main [DeployR server](#installserver).

 >[!TIP]
 >-   For help in determining the right number of grid nodes for you, refer to the [Scale & Throughput](deployr-admin-scale-and-throughput.md#tuning-grid-capacity) document.